bmehdi302/uPIMulatorFI/iram_FI/uPIMulator/python_cpp/uPIMulator_backend/FI/README.md

 # Fault Injector Execution Guide

 This repository contains the fault injector for the uPIMulator IRAM memory.
 Below are the steps to execute the fault injector and generate the desired results.
+The IRAM bit flip fault model is defined in `../uPIMulator_backend/src/simulator/sram/iram.cc`

 ## How to Execute the Fault Injector